Riya-Bangera/Janmashtami/docs/prd.md

 - Fixed fee: Rs.100 per competition
 - Total fee = Number of competitions × Rs.100
 \n### 6.3 Result Publishing
+**Updated Result Publishing Workflow**:
+1. **Judge Scoring Phase**: All assigned judges must submit scores for all participants in a competition
+2. **Score Validation**: System checks if all judges have completed scoring before enabling winner selection
+3. **Winner Determination**: System automatically calculates winners based on aggregated scores, but judges can manually override the rankings
+4. **Judge Publication**: Judges publish the finalized winner list\n5. **Host Reception**: Published results are transmitted to the Host Portal\n6. **Public Display**: Host publishes results to the main page (Hall of Fame) in the format:
+   - Age Category
+   - Competition Name
+   - Winners (Rank 1, 2, 3)
-- Results visible to Host and Public only after Judge publishes\n- Explicit publish action required
+7. **Visibility Rule**: Results are visible to Host and Public only after Judge publishes and Host approves for public display

 ### 6.4 Print Optimization
 - @media print queries for receipt formatting
 - Single-page layout with UI clutter removal
 \n## 7.
 Additional Requirements

-### 7.1 Metadata
-- App title: 'Sri Krishna Janmashtami Competitions'\n- Camera permissions in metadata.json for future QR scanning
+### 7.1 Metadata\n- App title: 'Sri Krishna Janmashtami Competitions'\n- Camera permissions in metadata.json for future QR scanning
 \n### 7.2 Accessibility
 - Mobile-first responsive design
 - High contrast text (black on light backgrounds)
 - Clear navigation for all user roles

-### 7.3 Reference Images
+\n### 7.3 Reference Images
 - Use image.png as event branding element
 - Use screenshot.png for UI reference
 - Use WhatsApp Image 2025-12-18 at 6.22.28 PM.jpeg as the official competition schedule poster displaying age groups, competitions, timings, and registration details throughout the website